-You've roasted your turkey, and now it's time for for gravy.
-You don't need a recipe; this step-by-step guide will show you how to make delicious gravy to smother your mashed potatoes and gravy.
+You've roasted your turkey, and now it's time for gravy.
+You don't need a recipe; this step-by-step guide will show you how to make delicious gravy to pour over your mashed potatoes and turkey with wild abandon.

-The deeply browned and greasy scrapings from the bottom of the roasting pan might not look like much when you first take the turkey out of the oven.
-But those drippings are Thanksgiving manna.
+The deeply browned and rich scrapings from the bottom of the roasting pan might not look like much when you first take the turkey out of the oven, but those drippings are Thanksgiving manna.
 Let's make some gravy.

 An Old-Fashioned Gravy Is the Easiest

-There are many diverse and wonderful ways that you can make gravy.
+There are many wonderful ways you can make gravy.
 You can make it with giblets or you can make it just with broth.
 You can even make it weeks ahead of time to save yourself some kitchen frenzy on Thanksgiving day.

 My favorite is a plain, old-fashioned gravy from the pan drippings made just seconds before setting all the food on the table.
 This makes for a deeply flavorful gravy that enhances everything on the plate with a touch of savory goodness.